live-keys/livekeys/plugins/lcvfeatures2d/doc/plugin-lcvfeatures2d.md

 params:

 {qmlType:DrawMatches}
+{qmlInherits:lcvfeatures2d#DescriptorMatcher}

 Draws matches between two sets of keypoints that were detected and the matches that were found Specify match index to focus on specific match

+{qmlType:DescriptorMatchFilter}
+{qmlInherits:lcvfeatures2d#DescriptorMatcher}

+{qmlProperty:matches1to2}
+{qmlBrief:Matches from the first source to second one.}

+{qmlProperty:matches1to2Out}
+{qmlBrief:Output of matches1to2.}

+{qmlProperty:minDistanceCoeff}
+{qmlBrief:Minimum distance that the match has to the actual outcome.}

+{qmlProperty:maxDistance}
+{qmlBrief:Maximum distance allowed betwen set of two matches.}

+{qmlProperty:nndrRatio}
+{qmlBrief:The match betwen the first match and it's next consecutive match.}

+{qmlType:KeypointsToSceneMap}
+{qmlInherits:QtQuick.object}
+{qmlProperty:size}
+{qmlBrief: Size of the vector of KeypointsToScene object}

+{qmlType:MatchesToLocalKeypoint}
+{qmlInherits:}

+{qmlProperty:matches1to2}
+{qmlBrief:Matches from the first source to second one.}

+{qmlProperty:trainKeypointVectors}

+{qmlProperty:queryKeypointVector}

+{qmlProperty:output}

+{qmlSignal:matches1to2Changed}
+{qmlBrief:Triggered when matches from the first source to second one are changed.}

+{qmlSignal:trainKeypointVectorsChanged}
+{qmlBrief:Trigered when trainKeypointVectors is changed}

+{qmlSignal:queryKeypointVectorChanged}
+{qmlBrief:Trigered when queryKeypointVector is changed}

+{qmlSignal:outputChanged}
+{qmlBrief:Triggered when output is changed}

+{qmlType:KeypointHomography}
+{qmlBrief:Maps the keypoints in one image to the corresponding keypoints in the other image}

+{qmlProperty:KeypointsToScene}

+{qmlProperty:QueryImage}

+{qmlProperty:objectCorners}

+{qmlProperty:objectColors}

+{qmlSignal:keypointsToSceneChanged}
+{qmlBrief:Triggered when KeypointsToScene is changed.}

+{qmlSignal:queryImageChanged}
+{qmlBrief:Triggered when QueryImage is changed.}

+{qmlSignal:objectCornersChanged}
+{qmlBrief:Trigered when objectCorners is changed.}

+{qmlSignal:objectColorsChanged}
+{qmlBrief:Trigered when objectColors is changed.}